-What’s more scary than being with a man who suddenly disappears when you are hurting badly over something in your life?
+What’s more scary than being with a man who suddenly disappears when you are hurting badly over something?

-This lady named Sarah left this question on the blog in the comments section:
+This lady named Sarah left this question on the blog:

 “Renee, I love your articles they always make so much sense!
 I have a problem with my boyfriend.
 Ive known him for three years, and he is a very rough around the edges, ‘tough love’ kind of guy.
 He seems to be caring and loving and calling a lot mostly when things are good.